Nomaste Hungry

 • Let cool for 20m then transfer to a cooling rack.

-• two pieces of a chocolate cookie on a cooling rack
+• Close up of a chocolate pretzel spider web on a cooling rack with cacao wafers around it.

 Share Me!